CyberWanderess/CyberWanderess/README.md

 As a result, my contribution graph may not fully reflect my activity.
 Feel free to explore my repos directly for code samples and project documentation.

-🛠 JobHQ — A full-stack job search platform (Next.js + SQLite) I built because spreadsheets are where dreams go to die.
+🛠 FirstIn — A full-stack job search platform (Next.js + SQLite) I built because spreadsheets are where dreams go to die.
 Features IMAP integration, Chrome extension, and more yak-shaving than I'd like to admit.

 🎬 "Mis"understand Large Language Models — An AI education series on Bilibili where I explain AI concepts with stories, way too many Three.js animations and React demos.